-Fight Big Secret Money in Politics:
+Fight Big Money in Politics:

 Build on Our Historic Victories for the California DISCLOSE Act!

-Striking Next Blows Against Secret Money!
+Striking Next Blows Against Big Money in Politics!

 Landmark Bills against Secret Money in 2019!